 The Climate, Diving Season and Best Time to Visit

+The recommended months for confirmed liveaboard departures are from November to May but the Maldives scuba diving season runs all year round.
 The northeast monsoon (winds from the northeast) runs from the end of December to May.
 At this time of year the skies are blue and the lack of wind means the seas are calm.
 The visibility on the eastern side of the atolls is good at 20-30+m, and 15-20m on the western sides.
 The eastern atolls generally have the best visibility during this time too, and December to March normally enjoys the best overall visibility.
 This is because the currents flow through the atoll channels from east to west.
-Reef sharks gather in large numbers at the channel entrances on the eastern side of the atolls; whereas mantas are drawn to the western sides because plankton flows out of the channels into open sea on west at this time.
+Reef sharks gather in large numbers at the channel entrances on the eastern side of the atolls; whereas mantas are drawn to the western sides because plankton flows out of the channels into open sea to the west at this time.
 The current is strongest at this time of year too.

 Water temperatures are fairly constant throughout the year at 26-29°C, except in the far south where the water temperature can drop to 24°C during the northeast monsoon.
 Having said all that, like most places in the world, the seasons in the Maldives have become less predictable in recent years.